Djang0Pepper/pi-shutdown/README.md

 #pi-shutdown
 ===========
-Shutdown/reboot(/power on) Raspberry Pi with pushbutton
+Shutdown/reboot(/power on) Raspberry Pi with a push button

 ## Pinout :
-Connect pushbutton to GPIO pin 40 gpio 21 and ground then
+Connect pushbutton to GPIO pin 40 gpio 21 and ground

-Connect led        to GPIO pin 37 gpio 26 and ground then run:
+Connect led        to GPIO pin 37 gpio 26 and ground

 check image